 If you remember from my previous blog about how we managed to find the adapter for us, this blog has nothing to do with that.
 However, I will be telling you about how we managed to resolve our food cravings with interesting ideas.

-My roommate, Akanksha and I both are from South Asian background, so we both share similar cuisines.
-During our second week in La Rochelle, we started to crave for rotis, round bread cooked in iron griddle.
+My roommate, Akanksha and I both are from South Asian backgrounds, so we both share similar cuisines.
+During our second week in La Rochelle, we started to crave for Rotis, round bread cooked in iron griddle.